Guatemala Travel Guide

 want to contribute to the extinction of a species for a cheap thrill.

-The favoured local craft is multicoloured, woven or embroidered
+The favoured local craft is multicolored, woven or embroidered

 textiles, along the lines of Maya women's traditional handmade clothing,